H4nsie/dadep/README.md

 Enable the report function (at line 315) to send the report (composed in string _message_) to send a complete report to your (Telegram) family group app at 8:05AM to show stats of the previous day.

-**Requirements: Domoticz with P1 counter for Electric and Gas, Counter for Solar panels, Dynamic prices contract.
+**Requirements: Domoticz with P1 counter for Electric and Gas, Counter for Solar panels, Dynamic prices contract, API-key (free) from ENTSOE.
 Optional: Water counter, Telegram implementation for Report.**

 <img width="1261" alt="Scherm­afbeelding 2023-07-20 om 15 38 56" src="https://github.com/H4nsie/dadep/assets/8566538/ad16449e-f049-4027-9fdd-fb006d7c5cbb">